protectai/rebuff/README.md

 - VectorDB: Store embeddings of previous attacks in a vector database to recognize and prevent similar attacks in the future.
 - Canary tokens: Add canary tokens to prompts to detect leakages, allowing the framework to store embeddings about the incoming prompt in the vector database and prevent future attacks.

+## Disclaimer

-NOTE: Rebuff is still a prototype and **cannot provide 100% protection** against prompt injection attacks.
+Rebuff is still a prototype and **cannot provide 100% protection** against prompt injection attacks.

 ## Installation